GenjiLuo/Doze_Detection/README.md

-# Fatigue_Detection
+# Doze_Detection
 ## Concept/Purpose:
 Sleep-deprived drivers pose a dangerous risk to themselves and others they share the road with.
 As a countermeasure to this problem, I am going to be making a device that uses a camera to detect fatigue from a person's eyes and gives off an alarm to wake them up.
-**Update** This project was originally intended as a way of helping my mom with drowsiness while she is driving, as well as a learning experience for me getting into the details of computer vision techniques.
+**Note**: This project was originally intended as a way of helping my mom with drowsiness while she is driving, as well as a learning experience for me getting into the details of computer vision techniques.
 Though the code for this already exists, I use the tutorial as a means of learning and applying to future personal projects.

 ## Process:
 The process of building the eye detection tool will follow the same steps used by Adrian Rosebrock, the programmer who runs pyimagesearch.com.
 Credit for the imutils helper library used throughout this process also goes to Adrian Rosebrock.
 The steps will roughly follow the outline below: